Iron Man 3: Potential sequel

 In March 2013, Black stated that Downey's original contract with Marvel Studios, which expired after the release of Iron Man 3, might be extended in order for the actor to appear in a second Avengers film and at least one more Iron Man film.
-He said: "There has been a lot of discussion about it: 'Is this the last Iron Man for Robert [Downey, Jr.]?'
-Something tells me that it will not be the case, and [he] will be seen in a fourth, or fifth."
-In April 2013, Cheadle stated that Iron Man 3 could be the final film in the series, saying, "The door is always left open in these kinds of movies especially when they do as well as they have done.
-I know there was talk of making sure we did this one right, and if it worked it could be the last one.
-There's room for more to be done with these characters.
-We're getting to a sweet spot with Tony and Rhodey, anyway."
-In September 2014, in regards to a fourth film, Downey said, "There isn't one in the pipe ...
-No, there's no plan for a fourth Iron Man."
-In April 2016, Downey stated that he was open to reprising his role in a potential fourth Iron Man film.
+That April, Cheadle said that Iron Man 3 could be the final film in the series, but acknowledged that he was open to reprise in further Iron Man or other MCU projects.
+Although Downey said in 2014 that there was no plan for a fourth Iron Man film, he later stated that he was open to reprise his role.
 After the death of Tony Stark in Avengers: Endgame (2019), co-screenwriter Stephen McFeely said, "You would've already had Iron Man 4 if it was any other studio", remarking that it was a bold move by Marvel to kill off the character.
-In January 2020, when asked if he would reprise the role of Iron Man, Downey noted, "Yeah, anything could happen...
-As far as I'm concerned, I hung up my guns and I'm good to let it go...
-It's hard to project."